ouseful-testing/Xouseful-testing.github.io/_speakers/tis-tales.md

     absolute_url: https://tistales.org.uk
 ---

-Performance stroytelling troupe from the Isle of Wight.
+Performance storytelling troupe from the Isle of Wight.